Mike Pence asks Supreme Court to overturn abortion rights

 - Published

-Former US Vice-President Mike Pence is calling on the Supreme Court to overturn the landmark 1973 Roe v Wade case which legalised abortion in the US.
+Former US Vice-President Mike Pence has called on the Supreme Court to overturn the landmark 1973 Roe v Wade case which legalised abortion in the US.

-Mr Pence will reportedly call the ruling "a misguided decision" that harmed millions of unborn babies.
+Mr Pence said the ruling was "a misguided decision" that harmed millions of unborn babies.

 If Roe v Wade is overturned, millions of women will lose access to abortions.